 Work experience is a fantastic way to engage with different careers and to gain insight into what that job really entails.
 It’s also essential for some degree courses at university and for certain future careers.

-In light of this, we have asked some of our fantastic Mullany e-Mentors to talk to us about what life is like in their professions.
+During the height of the COVID 19 pandemic, when in-person work experience was impossible to access, we asked some of our fantastic Mullany e-Mentors to talk to us about what life is like in their professions.
 Hopefully, they'll provide some useful insight into specific careers and help to give our students a 'virtual experience' of a day in the life of a relevant job.

 A day in the life of a Veterinary Surgeon - Dr Evelyn